oppia/oppia-android/wiki/Oppia-Android-Code-Coverage.md

 Certain files are exempt from coverage checks.
 These exemptions include:

-1. **Test File Exemptions:** Files that do not have corresponding test files are exempt from coverage checks.
+1. **Test File Exemptions:** Files that are exempted from having corresponding test files are also exempted from coverage checks.
 Since no test files are available for these sources, coverage analysis cannot be performed, and these files are therefore skipped.

 2. **Source File Incompatibility Exemptions:** Some files are currently incompatible with Bazel coverage execution ([see tracking issue #5481](https://github.com/oppia/oppia-android/issues/5481)) and are temporarily excluded from coverage checks.

 You can find the complete list of exemptions in this file: [test_file_exemptions.textproto](https://github.com/oppia/oppia-android/blob/develop/scripts/assets/test_file_exemptions.textproto)

 This section appears at the bottom of the report, as a drop-down.
-It includes a table listing the exemptions as,
+It includes a table listing the exemptions with columns:

 1. **File:** Displays the file name that is exempted (Clicking the drop-down reveals the file's path in the codebase).
 2. **Failure Reason:** Describes the specific reason for its exemption.